 ‘m sharing a list below of my favorite ways to preserve them, and some fun apple dessert recipes too.

 Just click on the individual links below for more detailed information.
 Enjoy!

 5 Easy Ways To Preserve Fresh Apples

-This recipe is straightforward and canning requires just a 20-minute stint in a water-bath canner.
-Now I can make homemade apple pie in minutes!
+This apple pie filling recipe is straightforward and canning requires just a 20-minute stint in a water-bath canner.
+Those beautiful jars in the pantry mean I can make homemade apple pie in minutes!

 This is the simplest way to preserve fresh apples.
 Peel/core/slice them and chunk them into a slow cooker to cook down.
 Then canning them is easy!
 I’ve made regular unsweetened to enjoy and also use in my baking, and Cinnamon/Vanilla flavored applesauce too!

 A delicious byproduct of making applesauce – the apple cider.
 It’s easy to can too.
-In the cold winter months enjoy a steaming cup of cider stirred with a cinnamon stick to warm you from the inside out.
+In the cold winter months I enjoy a steaming cup of cider stirred with a cinnamon stick to warm me from the inside out.

 Slices of peeled/cored apples are sprinkled with cinnamon & sugar and then dehydrated.
 The result is a delicious, crunchy, sweet apple treat!

 If you have excess applesauce it’s easy to make them into fruit rollups.
 Just spread them on the dehydrator trays & dry until no longer tacky.
 Then cut into strips & roll.
 I’ve made regular and cinnamon/sugar rollups.
 And they’re both delicious!

 What Easy Apple Desserts Use Apples?